brianglass/anastasis/files/feb.md

 Kontakion.
 Tone 4.

-In the face of fearful tortures the LordÂ’s true athletes rejoiced with unflinching mind and confronted them, reckoning nothing to the flesh; therefore they have inherited everlasting glory and ever intercede for us who praise their struggles.
+In the face of fearful tortures the Lord’s true athletes rejoiced with unflinching mind and confronted them, reckoning nothing to the flesh; therefore they have inherited everlasting glory and ever intercede for us who praise their struggles.

 ****